panglesd/slipshow/docs/tutorial.rst

 Tutorial
 ========

 Slip.js is a library for displaying slips.
+A presentation is just an ``html`` file.
+You do not need much knowledge on either ``html`` nor ``css`` and ``javascript`` to create slip presentations, but it allows any customization of your slips.

+In this tutorial, you will create your first slip presentation.
+It is entirely self-contained but you should take a look at :ref:`getting-started` to know the different ways of creating a minimal file and starting a project.
+The first part is about the creation of simple presentation, following the usual concept of slides.
+The second part explains more advanced concepts on what makes slips different from other slideshow frameworks.

+..
+   Writing slips should not differ too much from writing beamer presentation, when not using any of the advanced functionalities: there an delimiters for .
+The syntax is different, and there are
+..
    The easiest way is to include the library using a CDN, this is the option we choose to use in this tutorial for its simplicity.
 However, in this case you will not be able to display your slips without internet access.
 To use a local version, see :ref:`getting-started`.

 ..
    You can also install slip-js it using npm.